 Bundy was arrested on February 15, 1978, and would remain in police custody until his death.

-Bundy’s Chi Omega Murder Trial
+Chi Omega House Trial & Bundy Conviction

 “When it was my turn to go up and sit in the witness stand, I looked out and there was Bundy, sitting at the defense table,” she said.
 “I stared him down in the eyes.
 I don’t remember what the questions were … I felt like I had power now.
 He was on the other side of that table, and I was okay.
 I didn’t want him to think at all that he had any power anymore.”